Britains Freshwater Fishes by Mark Everard | 144 pages | Wildguides | Paperback | 2013 | ISBN: 978-0-691-15678-1|

-Every species page details everything you could want to know about that fish to be able to locate and identify them, including providing all common names and scientific names, as well as written guides to help identification, the ecology, conservation and information on how likely (or unlikely) you are to find one, and most importantly photos of the fish underwater so you can tell from the bank what you are seeing.
+Every species page details everything you could want to know about that fish.
+With details to help locate and identify them, including providing all common names and scientific names, as well as written guides to help identification.
+The ecology, conservation, and information on how likely (or unlikely) you are to find one; and most importantly photos of the fish underwater so you can tell from the bank what you are seeing.

 It won’t help you catch them if that is your want, but that isn’t what the book is for.

-Stuffed full of wonderful and specialist photos this is an ideal book for those who enjoy identifying everything they see be they wildlife enthusiasts or fishermen, knowing what you are seeing can be half the fun of a walk and this book is great for that.
+Stuffed full of wonderful and specialist photos, this is an ideal book for those who enjoy identifying everything they see.
+Wildlife enthusiasts or fishermen alike, knowing what you are seeing can be half the fun of a walk, and this book is great for that.

-Published by Wild Guides/Princeton Press More detail is available from the below websites - http://www.wildguides.co.uk/ or http://press.princeton.edu/titles/9973.html
+Published by Wild Guides/Princeton Press More detail is available from: